VincentH-Net/QuickCross/Readme.md

 ```
 You can specify bindings in code for views created in code as well as views loaded from a xib or storyboard file (with outlets).
 You can specify some or all of the bindings, and in each binding some or all of the binding parameters.
 If you also specify parameters for a binding in Bind attribute in XCode, those will override or supplement any parameters that you specify in code.

+When you specify a binding for a `UITableView`, and it does not have it's `Source` property set, a new `DataBindableUITableViewSource` is created and assigned to the `UITableView` `Source` property automatically when you call `InitializeBindings()`.
+Alternatively, you can create an instance of a `DataBindableUITableViewSource` (derived) class in code and set that as the `Source` before you call `InitializeBindings()`.